Purchase a Self-Managed VPS with LAMP Stack Installation

-LAMP stack is a popular open-source web development platform that stands for Linux, Apache, MySQL (or MariaDB), and PHP.
+LAMP Stack is a popular open-source web development platform that stands for Linux, Apache, MySQL (or MariaDB), and PHP.
 This combination of technologies provides a solid foundation for hosting dynamic websites and web applications.
 Linux serves as the operating system, Apache as the web server, MySQL/MariaDB as the database management system, and PHP as the server-side scripting language.

 To get the most out of LAMP Stack, consider a Self-Managed VPS hosting plan for better control and performance.